Also known as abdominoplasty

 How Can I Take Care of My Kids?

 Tummy tuck surgery is especially popular with moms post-pregnancy, and childcare is a common concern.
 Because of the limits placed on lifting and straining, you will need to have full-time help with small children for the first few weeks after a surgery.
 Lifting even a 25 pound child too soon after a tummy tuck can jeopardize your results by stretching the incision site and possibly leading to prolonged bleeding and swelling.

 If your children are a little older, you should be able to resume many of your parenting duties, such as driving, cooking, and shopping, after the first 2-4 weeks.
 Just make sure you have plenty of help carrying groceries, feeding the pets, and doing other more active tasks.

 The improvements made during a tummy tuck are meant to last—abdominal muscles will remain firmer and tighter and the excess skin will not return.
 However, future pregnancies or weight gain can negatively affect your results, causing the muscles or skin to stretch back out and become lax after returning to your normal weight.
 If you’re planning to have more children or you are still working on reaching your goal weight, it’s best to wait until you have achieved these milestones before having a tummy tuck.

 A tummy tuck can be a life-changing procedure, helping you enjoy a slimmer, more youthful body that looks and feels better every day.
-Stop in to our office located in Joplin, MO or Pittsburg, KS for more information.
+Stop in to our office located in Joplin, MO or Bella Vista, AR for more information.